 Some men may severely limit their fat and calorie limit as part of a diet strategy, but this could have negative consequences on sexual health and vitality.

 This makes sense because male sex hormones like testosterone are actually made by fats within the human body.

 Additionally, many healthy sources of fat including nuts, dark chocolate, seeds, avocados and various types of fish are among the best food’s for men health – so please be wary of any diet that tells you to avoid these foods.

-With that said, fat intake from processed meat ( sausages, hot dogs, ham etc) and fried foods should certainly be moderated for optimal health.
+With that said, fat intake from processed meat ( sausages, hot dogs, ham etc) as well as heavily fried foods should certainly be moderated for optimal health.

-Rule #2 – Eat More Legumes & Dark, Leafy Greens
+Rule #2 – Eat More Legumes & Leafy Greens

 A recently published study out of the Nutrients journal found that men who consumed more legumes (lentils, chickpeas, kidney beans etc) and more dark/leafy greens ( kale, chard, spinach, bok choy, broccoli) tended to have higher testosterone levels then men who consumed low amounts of these foods.